Light-cone like spreading of single-particle correlations in the Bose-Hubbard model after a quantum quench in the strong coupling regime: Introduction

 \section{Introduction}

-The out of equilibrium dynamics of cold atoms trapped in optical lattices has received considerable attention in recent years \cite{BlochRev,Morsch,Lewenstein,Bloch,KennettRev}.
-The ability to tune experimental parameters over a wide range of values in real time makes these systems very versatile and gives the opportunity to study quantum systems out of equilibrium in a very controlled fashion.
-Quantum quenches, in which parameters in the Hamiltonian are varied in time faster than the system can respond adiabatically, e.g. when a system is driven through a quantum critical point, are a protocol that is natural to study in a cold atom context and have been studied intensely both theoretically and experimentally.
+The out-of-equilibrium dynamics of interacting quantum systems has become a major subject of interest in many-body physics.
+Experimental advances have made ultracold atoms in optical lattices offer a promising setting to study out-of-equilibrium phenomena and attracted considerable attention in recent years \citep{BlochRev1,BlochRev2,Morsch,Lewenstein,Bloch,KennettRev}.
+These systems are highly versatile in that experimental parameters can be tuned over a wide range of values in real time.
+This facilitates the study of quantum quenches, in which parameters in the corresponding Hamiltonian are varied in time faster than the system can respond adiabatically.
+Such protocols open the door to a rich range of many-body physics and have been studied intensely both theoretically and experimentally.